keyr-syntax/BizConnect/README.md

 <h1 align="center">Welcome to BizConnect 👋</h1>

-BizConnect is a contact directory management  application built by using React/Vite, React-Bootstrap, node.js/Express and MySQL database.
+BizConnect is a contact directory management  application built by using Typescript, React/Vite, React-Bootstrap, node.js/Express and MySQL database.

 BizConnect is a powerful and easy-to-use contact directory management app designed for companies.
 It helps businesses store and organize essential contact details, including: